 Most patients can gradually return to work and/or their daily routine within a few days of the procedure.
 Dr. Doherty wants his liposuction patients to be up and walking soon after surgery in order to maximize blood circulation, encourage lymphatic return and improve healing.
 He does ask that you refrain from more strenuous activities for 3 weeks post-surgery.
 The great thing about liposuction is that your new body contour will be visible immediately, and these results will continue to improve over time.
 It can take anywhere from 3-6 months for all of your swelling to subside.
 However, being vigilant about wearing your compression garment, walking, and eating a healthful low salt diet will definitely speed up the process so that before you know it, you will finally be wearing those dream jeans.

 *Each patient is unique and individual results may vary.

-To find out more about liposuction with Dr. Sean Doherty at his Boston or Brookline office, contact us today or call (617) 450-0070 to schedule a consultation.
+To find out more about body contouring with liposuction, or any other surgical or non-surgical procedure with Dr. Sean Doherty at his Boston or Brookline office, contact us today or call 617-450-0070 to schedule a consultation.

 Yes.
 This is always a sticking point with my liposuction patients, but a compression garment is a critical component of your procedure.
 It helps to reduce swelling which not only improves your comfort level, but also improves your end result.
 You’ve spent a lot of time and money to get your proper body contour so really, what is a couple of months of a compression garment in the big scheme of things?